0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/exit-roots.md

 ## L1 info tree

-All the subtrees feed into the L1 info tree which contains the global exit root (GER).
+All subtrees feed into the L1 info tree, which contains the global exit root (GER).

-The GER is the fingerprint of all the information stored in all trees and thus represents the true state of the system.
+The GER is the fingerprint of the information stored in all trees, and thus represents the true state of the system.

 <center>
 ![Exit tree for rollups](../../../../img/cdk/high-level-architecture/l1-info-tree.png)